FalkowskiKamil/FootballQuiz/readme.md

 - Database Retrieval: Pandas
 - Deployment and Management: Docker

-## Usage
+## Installation
 Option 1:
    1. Clone the repository.
    2. Install the necessary dependencies using the command 'pip install -r requirements.txt.'
    3. Start the application by running the command 'python manage.py runserver' in the application folder.
-   4. Open your browser and go to "http://127.0.0.1:8000/".
+   4. Open your browser and go to "http://localhost:8000/".

 Option 2:
-   1. Clone the Docker image using the command: docker pull falkowskikamil/football_quiz:tagname Make sure Docker is installed.
+   1. Clone the Docker image using the command: 'docker pull falkowskikamil/football_quiz:tagname' Make sure Docker is installed.
    2. Run container, using host Ports "8000"
-   3. Open your browser and go to "http://127.0.0.1:8000/".
+   3. Open your browser and go to "http://localhost:8000/".

 ## Contribution